-The 2018A Bonds are offered when, as and if issued and received by the original purchaser thereof, subject to prior sale, to withdrawal or modifications of the offer without any notice, and to the approval of legality of the Bonds by the Attorney General of the State of Oklahoma and the Kiser Law Firm, PLLC, Edmond, Oklahoma, Bond Counsel.
-It is expected that the Bonds will be available for delivery to the original purchaser on or about May 30, 2018.
+The Offered Bonds are offered when, as and if issued and received by the original purchaser(s) thereof, subject to prior sale, to withdrawal or modifications of the offer without any notice, and to the approval of legality of the Bonds by the Attorney General of the State of Oklahoma and the Kiser Law Firm, PLLC, Edmond, Oklahoma, Bond Counsel.
+It is expected that the Bonds will be available for delivery to the original purchaser(s) on or about December 27, 2018.